toddledev/documentation/docs/04-get-started/02-create-a-project/index.md

 After confirming the details, the package will be created and the Nordcraft editor will open for you to start working.

-For more detailed instructions on packages, see the [creating and launching packages](/packages/creating-and-launching) page.
+For more detailed instructions on packages, see the [creating and launching packages](/packages/creating-and-launching) guide.

 ## Visibility options

 When creating a project you can choose between two visibility options:

-- **Public**: Your project will be visible and clonable via a link, but others cannot edit it
+- **Public**: Your project will be visible and clonable via a URL, but others cannot edit it
 - **Private**: Your project is only visible within your organization, with customizable access and roles for different users

 ::: info
-Private apps require a paid plan and it is currently not possible to make packages private.
+Private apps require a paid plan.
+It is currently not possible to create private packages.
 :::